10 Common Wedding Photography Styles For You To Choose From

 Almost every photographer will offer some of your wedding photos in this style, but if you have a favorite that you’d like to see in black and white, don’t hesitate to ask!

 Lately, drones have become a mainstream addition to many styles of photography.
+The aerial wedding photography style provides unique perspectives on wedding events using elevated positions or drone technology.
 Aerial photography can add a dramatic addition to your wedding day shots, but not all photographers offer this service, so be sure to ask.

 Drone wedding photos are perfect for couples who want to capture their exit from the ceremony or shots of an outdoor reception.
 Aerial photography is quite a bit more difficult to achieve indoors, which means some photographers won’t offer it.